Home

 Sabrina Burkart

-Sabrina studied sports science at the University of Vienna and physiotherapy at the FH Campus Wien.
+Sabrina Burkart studied sports science at the University of Vienna and physiotherapy at the FH Campus Wien.
 She gained practical experience as a physiotherapist with the Austrian youth women's national handball team, among others.

 More training tips